xyphro/UsbGpib/README.md

 New year, new update :-)

 I realized a user suggestion, which is a better human readable interface to the internal instrument settings.
-This also exposes new functionality, e.g. shortening of the visa ressource string, adjustable delayed application of AutoID featured, ...
+This also exposes new functionality, e.g. shortening of the VISA resource string, adjustable delayed application of AutoID features, ...
 The read termination setting can now be set in a volatile way and also be read back.

-A slight issue sneaked in also and got fixed: After an instrument clear the next GPIB transfer timed out.
+A slight issue snuck in also and got fixed: After an instrument clear the next GPIB transfer timed out.
 Nobody found it so far though :-) But I fixed it.

 Have fun using this!
-(would anybody volunteers to make a simple cross platform gui for the non volatile settings :-) ?)
+(would anybody volunteer to make a simple cross platform gui for the non volatile settings :-) ?)

 # 19th December '23 update